 - a.
 The researchers should conduct their research in accordance with the professional code of conduct in research both inside and out of the institution. - b.
 Researchers should not misuse their positions or knowledge as researchers for personal power or gain. - c.
-Researchers should strive at all times to attain the highest possible level of scientific quality in their research.
+Researchers should always strive to attain the highest possible level of scientific quality in their research.